lukejharmon/lanyon/chapters_preref/chapter3_bmintro_pre.md

 $$
 </div>

 To obtain this result we must assume that the strength of stabilizing selection is not very weak [at least on the order of $1/t_{ij}$ where $t_{ij}$ is the number of generations separating pairs of populations; @Hansen1996-zs].

-Again in this case, the rate of the random walk is totally determined by the action of selection rather than drift.
+Again in this case, the population is under strong selection in any one generation, but long-term patterns of trait change can be described by Brownian motion.
+The rate of the random walk is totally determined by the action of selection rather than drift.

 Finally, Hansen and Martins [-@Hansen1996-zs] consider the situation where populations evolve following a trend.
 In this case, we get evolution that is different from Brownian motion, but shares some key attributes.
 Consider a population under constant directional selection, $s$, so that: